 Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript Х
+High school transcript х

-College transcript(s) Х
+College transcript(s) х

-Essay or personal statement х
+Essay or personal statement x

-Interview Х
+Interview х

-Standardized test scores Х
+Standardized test scores х

-Statement of good standing from prior institution(s) х
+Statement of good standing from prior institution(s) x

-D6 of transfer applicants, specify (on a 4.0 scale): D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0

-D8 List any other application requirements specific to transfer applicants:
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+- $\ensuremath{\text{D8}}$ List any other application requirements specific to transfer applicants: N/A - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall X
+D9 Fall х

 D9 Winter